Principal Investigator

 I grew up in Woodland Hills, Utah and completed my undergraduate degree in Communication Disorders at Brigham Young University.
 My background is in the nonprofit sector as part of a national initiative to eliminate poverty.
 I have a special interest in language-based learning disorders and their neurological etiologies and treatments.
 When I am not in the lab or in the clinic, I love to go on last-minute road trips and train for my someday triathlon.

-Alexandra Harpole, Full time research assistant, MS-SLL ’20, Current speech-language pathologist
+Alexandra Harpole, MS-SLL ’20 and full-time research assistant, Current speech-language pathologist

 I previously completed my B.S.Ed. in Communication Sciences and Disorders at the University of Georgia.
 I researched episodic memory in adults with traumatic brain injury.
 As I moved to Chicago, I decided to switch gears and begin to learn more about the neurological development of language in children.
 Through the LEARN Lab, I have developed a passion for researching aspects of pediatric language development that can be applied in a clinical setting.
 Outside of the lab, I enjoy exploring Chicago, practicing yoga, and hanging out with friends.

-Emily Harriott, Undergraduate ’19 and full-time research assistant, Current PhD student in Neuroscience with Laurie Cutting, Vanderbilt Universityemily
+Emily Harriott, Undergraduate ’19 and full-time research assistant, Current PhD student in Neuroscience with Laurie Cutting, Vanderbilt University

 Majors: Human Communication Sciences and Neuroscience.
 My interest in communication sciences stems from watching a relative progress from being unable to produce more than a few incomprehensible sounds to speaking in complete sentences in a matter of weeks; I think that transformation is amazing.
 I’ve been part of the lab since the beginning of my undergraduate career here at Northwestern and have learned so much (various behavioral tests, EEG data collection and analysis, how to write grants/proposals, how to present research to colleagues, problem solving, etc!) and loved every minute of it.
 Outside the lab, I love to run, bike, read, and watch sports, particularly the New York Yankees.
 Go ‘Cats!